lawsonkeith/Bee-Bot/README.md

 This is done using a sharp IR range finder which feeds into the second Arduino analog input.

 **Power** -
 The unit is powered using 4xAAA hybrio batteries.
 This makes up the unregulated supply that feeds the motor control.
 The rest of the devices are powered by a 3.3V regulated supply which is generated on the Arduino mini pro.
 I made a little power distribution board that was fed via a switch to help me route the power on the device.
+It's got a green LED on it to show when it's powered.
+A rocker switch controls power.

 **Audio** -
 A speaker provides audio feedback on button presses and IMU status.